Coronary Heart Disease

 Improving antioxidant status and endothelial function.
 Dietary antioxidants, folate, magnesium, and other substances in foods may reduce the burden of oxidized LDL and improve endothelial function through increased availability of nitric oxide.

 Reducing inflammation.
 The role of inflammatory processes in atherosclerosis is increasingly apparent.
-Loss of excess body fat reduces C-reactive protein, an indicator of inflammation.
+Loss of excess body fat reduces CRP, an indicator of inflammation.

 The following dietary steps help patients in achieving these goals: